-The Lead Agency(s) must keep financial details of the EADRP in accordance with clause 13.1(a).
-The Lead Agency(s) must arrange for external audit of their financial statements relating to the EADRP in accordance with clause 13.4.
-Reimbursements of eligible costs of each Affected Party incurred in an EADRP, as determined in accordance with clause 10 and Part 3 of Schedule 6 will be made on a monthly basis (or such other period as agreed by the NMG).
+The Lead Agency(s) must keep financial details of the EADRP in accordance with clause 13.1(a), Animal Health Australia in consultation with the Lead Agency(s) must arrange for an external audit of their financial statements relating to the EADRP in accordance with clause 13.4.
+Cost Sharing of eligible costs of each Affected Party incurred in an EADRP, as determined in accordance with clause 10 and Part 3 of Schedule 6 will be made on a monthly basis (or such other period as agreed by the NMG).